Nu-invariants of extra-twisted connected sums

-denotes a sawtooth function.
-For more background on the Dedekind $\eta$-function, Dedekind sums, and their appearance in topology we refer the reader to~\cite{hz}.
-We may use Proposition~\ref{prop:isom} to make sure that~$m\ge 0$ and~$n>0$.
+(a sawtooth function).
+Clearly $s(d,\glb)$ depends only on the residue $d \mmod \glb$.
+For more background on the Dedekind \etafunc, Dedekind sums, and their appearance in topology we refer the reader to~\cite{hz}.
+We may use Proposition~\ref{prop:isom} to make sure that~$\gll\ge 0$ and~$\glb>0$.